Juliana Olayode: Early life

-She is a multiple-award winning actress, MC, inspirational speaker, and brand ambassador.
-Juliana was born into a family of eight and was brought up in Lagos, Nigeria.
-Olayode hails from Ipokia local government of Ogun State.
-While growing up, she never thought she would become an actress even though she was a drama queen.
+Olayode was born into a Yoruba a family of eight, in Lagos, Nigeria.

 Career

 Before she came to the limelight, she had featured in about four movies including Couple of Days where she featured as "Judith".
-She clinched the role in Jenifa's Diary after attending the audition.
-She has gone on to become a household name in the Nigeria movie industry.
-Despite gradually becoming a household name due to her role as Toyo Baby on the hit TV series, Olayode maintains her image as the girl next door.
-She strives to stay grounded despite the tendencies of fame and fortune.
+She clinched the role of Toyo Baby in Jenifa's Diary, which gave her sobriquet she is known under.

 Autobiography

 In the second half of 2017, Olayode published her autobiography, Rebirth: From Grass to Grace.
 In the book, she talks about her personal life, sexual abuse, and career struggles.

-Filmography

-She has featured in some movies, including: